copyme/copyme.github.io/_pages/about.md

   - /about.html
 ---

+Currently, I am affiliated with Inria Sophia Antipolis — Méditerranée ([TITANE team](https://team.inria.fr/titane/team/)).
+My research at Inria is focused on the problems identified by the [BIM2TWIN project](https://bim2twin.eu/).
+These include but are not limited to quality assessment of elements built on construction sites in using sensing technologies and geometry processing.
+My supervisonr at Inria is [Pierre Alliez](https://team.inria.fr/titane/team/pierre-alliez/).

-Currently, I am affiliated with the Technion - Israel Institute of Technology where I work on problems related to geometry processing.
-My post-doctoral advisor is [Mirela Ben-Chen](https://mirela.net.technion.ac.il/).
+Before I started working at Inria, I was affiliated with the Technion - Israel Institute of Technology, where I worked in the group of [Mirela Ben-Chen](https://mirela.net.technion.ac.il/) on problems related to geometry processing.

 My Ph.D. dissertation—which I prepared under the supervision of [Yukiko Kenmochi](http://igm.univ-mlv.fr/~kenmochi/) and [Pascal Romon](http://perso-math.univ-mlv.fr/users/romon.pascal/)—was a study of rigid motions on discrete